MazineEZZ/Paint-app/README.md

   - "Control + Z" to undo

-You can change your color, to the desired colors and you are also capable of changing the size of the brush
+You can change your color, to the desired color and you are also capable of changing the size of the brush